 If you go on Sundays, you can catch live music and find yourself close to nature among the rose bushes and flowering shrubs.
 Moreover, the fountains, trees, swings, ponds, and benches make this park one of the best places to visit in Minnesota.

-It might not be on your City Pass but make sure to get yourself in for the annual Art Fair in Clemens Gardens if you love music, art, and nature.
+Make sure to get yourself in for the annual Art Fair in Clemens Gardens if you love music, art, and nature.

 - An Epic Minnesota to California Road Trip Itinerary